-the yea As of or for the year ended December 31, 2015 2015 2016 20 Number of mobile billing subscribers (in thousands) (1) 252,317 263,822 284,163 Estimated market share of mobile billing subscribers (1)(2) 19.8% 19.9% 20.0% Mobile billing subscribers ARPU (in RMB) (1)(3) 46.3 46.4 48.0 Number of 4G subscribers (in thousands) (1) 44,156 104,551 174,876 4G subscribers ARPU (in RMB) (1)(4) N.A.
-(6) 76.4 63.4 4G subscribers DOU (in megabytes) (1)(5) N.A.
-(6) 1,521 4,522
+the yea As of or for the year ended December 31, 2016 2017 2018 Number of mobile billing subscribers (in thousands) (1) 263,822 284,163 315,036 Estimated market share of mobile billing subscribers (1)(2) 19.9% 20.0% 20.4% Mobile billing subscribers ARPU (in RMB) (1) (3) 46.4 48.0 45.7 Number of 4G subscribers (in thousands) (1) 104,551 174,876 219,925 4G subscribers ARPU (in RMB) (1) (4) 76.4 63.4 53.3 4G subscribers DOU (in megabytes) (1) (5) 1,521 4,522 8,853

 - (1) Mobile billing subscribers are referred generally to subscribers who have revenue contribution in the December of the relevant years.
 4G subscribers are referred generally to subscribers who possess 4G handsets, use our 4G networks and have revenue contribution in the December of the relevant years.
-Since January 2016, we have been reviewing and analyzing our mobile billing subscribers data and 4G subscribers data as we believe such data provides more meaningful information to measure our performance in accordance with our operating strategy.
-The number of mobile billing subscribers and 4G subscribers as of December 31, 2015 has been generated for our management's review of the trend of performance. - (2) Market share in a given area is determined by dividing the number of our mobile billing subscribers in the area by the total number of our mobile billing subscribers and mobile subscribers of our major competitors in the area.
+Since January 2016, we have been reviewing and analyzing our mobile billing subscribers data and 4G subscribers data as we believe such data provides more meaningful information to measure our performance in accordance with our operating strategy. - (2) Market share in a given area is determined by dividing the number of our mobile billing subscribers in the area by the total number of our mobile billing subscribers and mobile subscribers of our major competitors in the area.
 The number of mobile subscribers of our major competitors is publicly disclosed by the mobile operators. - (3) We calculate mobile billing subscribers ARPU by dividing the annual average revenue per mobile billing subscriber by 12.
 Annual average revenue per mobile billing subscriber is calculated by dividing the amount of revenue from mobile services for the relevant year by the average number of mobile billing subscribers for the year, which is the average of the 12 monthly average mobile billing subscribers during the year.
 For a particular month, monthly average mobile billing subscribers is the average of the number of mobile billing subscribers as of the end of the preceding month and the end of that month. - (4) We calculate 4G subscribers ARPU by dividing the annual average revenue per 4G subscriber by 12.
 Annual average revenue per 4G subscriber is calculated by dividing the amount of revenue from 4G services for the relevant year by the average number of 4G subscribers for the year, which is the average of the 12 monthly average 4G subscribers during the year.
 For a particular month, monthly average 4G subscribers is the average of the number of 4G subscribers as of the end of the preceding month and the end of that month. - (5) We calculate average data usage per 4G user per month, or 4G subscribers DOU, by dividing the annual average data usage per 4G subscriber by 12.
 Annual data usage per 4G subscriber is calculated by dividing the total data usage under our 4G services for the relevant year by the average number of 4G subscribers for the year, which is the average of the 12 monthly average 4G subscribers during the year.
-For a particular month, monthly average 4G subscribers is the average of the number of 4G subscribers as of the end of the preceding month and the end of that month. - (6) Since the development of our 4G services was in a relatively preliminary stage in 2015, we considered it not cost-effective to generate accurate data relating to our 4G services.
+For a particular month, monthly average 4G subscribers is the average of the number of 4G subscribers as of the end of the preceding month and the end of that month.